 Your injuries can have unexpected costs.
 Medical bills and daily expenses might be piling up, but you may be unable to work because of physical or emotional trauma.
-Our Tampa personal injury lawyers can help you fight for the fair compensation you need to help you through this challenging time.
+Our Tampa injury attorneys can help you fight for the fair compensation you need to help you through this challenging time.

 When you hire Catania & Catania, P.A., you’ll benefit from more than 28 years of experience as we:

 - Investigate to find evidence that supports your premises liability claim

 - Fight to recover the full range of damages available

 - Hire experts and specialists when needed